Alphafrey946/Upsampling_all_you_need/README.md

   <em>[Xueyan, 2020]</em>
 </p>

-The approach had a limitation in that it blurred certain desired high-frequency content such as edges.
+The approach had a limitation in that it blurred certain desired high-frequency content such as edges since the kernel size is fixed.
 The issue can be observed in the above picture as well.

 ## Adaptive low pass filter